 You will want to ask yourself some questions to determine whether you are up to the challenge of raising a child at your age.

 Are you physically and mentally capable of raising a child?
-Do you have escalating ailments that may in the near future get in the way of your good intentions?
+Do you have escalating ailments that may shortly get in the way of your good intentions?

 Are you financially comfortable living on perhaps just your retirement income to include the responsibility of caring for a child who will surely be an extra expense?

-Have you downsized after already raising a first family?
-Do you have adequate space in your home for a child who will need their own room?
+Have you downsized after already raising your first family?
+Do you have adequate space in your home for a child who will need a room?

 Is there anything on your criminal record that a background check might bring to light that may disqualify you from adopting?